C0Assassin/Blitz-to-2/README.md

 ## Converts done by:
 *  C0 Assassin: Shine, Cult of Personality, Bang Your Head
-*  AnxiousQT: Moves Like Jagger, I'm Still Standing
+*  AnxiousQT: Moves Like Jagger (lipsync), I'm Still Standing
+*  Underoath628: Moves Like Jagger (venue)